Canon 60D vs Leica SL

 It is notable that the SL offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 60D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 60D and the SL have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the SL have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the SL was followed by the Leica SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 60D and SL can be found, respectively, in the Canon 60D Manual (free pdf) or the online Leica SL Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 60D and the Leica SL?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.